 - Your name, address, home and business telephone numbers

 - Vehicle Identification Number (This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield.)

-- Dealership name and location
+- · Dealership name and location

 - Vehicle delivery date and present mileage

 - Nature of concern

 We encourage you to call us so we can give your inquiry prompt attention.
-However, if you wish to write Cadillac, write to:
+However, if you wish to write Cadillac, address your inquiry to:

 Cadillac Customer Assistance Center Cadillac Motor Car Division 30009 Van Dyke P.O.
-Box 9025 Warren, MI 48090-9025 Refer to your Warranty and Owner Assistance Information booklet for addresses of Canadian and GM Overseas offices.
+Box 9025 Warren, MI 48090-9025 In Canada, write to: